 Nuremburg Children’s Christmas Market

 This provides guests with a variety of genuine German cuisine as well as an array of homemade Christmas ornaments and crafts.
 Some of the savory staples that are presented include spicy gingerbread fruit loaves, an assortment of German pastries and baking goods as well as roasted sausages and traditional gluhwein (spiced wine mixed with honey and served warm in a mug), a very popular beverage during the winter.
-Typical Christmas articles such as tree ornaments and toys are also offered, but a favorite souvenir among visitors is the Nuremburg Plum people which are actually made from real prunes.
+Typical Christmas articles such as tree ornaments and toys are also offered, and several booths have hands-on crafts activities for kids.
+However, a favorite souvenir among visitors is the Nuremburg Plum people which are actually made from real prunes.

 Dresden German Christmas Market & China Shops

 The Dresden Striezelmarkt is considered Germany’s oldest Chriskindlesmarkt.
 Food-loving families will enjoy a delicious visit to this jewel-box city because this is the region that concocted the savory Dresdener Stollen, a dense, fine-crumbed loaf cake loaded with butter, raisins, dried fruits, and nuts and covered with a sweep of powdered sugar.
-It is sold in bakeries all over town during the holiday season.
-Just look for the gold seal of authenticity to ensure top quality.
+It is sold in bakeries all over town during the holiday season and, in fact, at all the city’s delightful Christmas Markets.

-Also, you’ll find hidden gems such as Christmas pyramids, smoking figures and candleholders from the Erzgebirge Mountains, indigo-dyed printed textile products and pottery from Lusatia, gingerbread from Pulsnitz, filigree lace products from Plauen, blown glass tree decorations from Lauscha, and of course specialties from Dresden itself, such as the traditional ‘Pflaumentoffel’, a chimney-sweep figure made of dried prunes.
+The Dresden Striezelmarkt, a shopper’s paradise, is located in the historical Baroque city center between the recently rebuilt Frauenkirche and the famous culinary highlight of Münzgasse.
+You’ll find hidden gems such as Christmas pyramids, smoking figures and candleholders from the Erzgebirge Mountains, indigo-dyed printed textile products and pottery from Lusatia, gingerbread from Pulsnitz, filigree lace products from Plauen, blown glass tree decorations from Lauscha, and of course specialties from Dresden itself, such as the traditional Pflaumentoffel, a chimney-sweep figure made of dried prunes.
 But the most compelling image of the Striezelmarkt is the soaring Christmas pyramid, a 45-foot-tall wooden carousel with life-sized angels and scenes from the nativity.

-This prosperous, cosmopolitan, yet under-the-radar city of half a million people straddles the Rhine River.
+Dusseldorf, a prosperous, cosmopolitan, yet under-the-radar city of half a million people straddles the Rhine River.
 It effortlessly blends tradition with a dynamic cultural calendar, and kids are always invited to join in.
 (The city is actually dotted with statues of people turning cartwheels, sure to delight most youngsters.)
-In December, the entire city is transformed into a winter wonderland, anchored by seven themed German Christmas markets.
+From the third week of November through December, the entire city is transformed into a winter wonderland, anchored by seven themed German Christmas markets.

 The festive lighting of Altstadt (Old Town) is amplified by the aroma of cinnamon, gingerbread, gluhwein and hot chestnuts — easy to sample on the guided Christmas tours stopping by each market.
 Families may ice skate, get a birds-eye view of the city as they ride a giant Ferris wheel or a guided Rhine River cruise, and take a spin on a restored antique carousel.
 Kids can enjoy sipping non-alcoholic wassail and munching on hot sugared almonds, a local holiday confection.
 There is even a Cartwheeling Tournament each July, so plan on returning in the summertime.